WHAT IS THE CHILDREn and Youth Mental Health FUND?

 Through the Children and Youth Mental Health Fund, we aim to provide meaningful, lasting support to innovative mental health programmes and initiatives that reach out to children and young people before and during the societal, academic, physical, and emotional pressures of early adolescence and early adulthood.

-As part of the application for this fund, we are asking applicants to demonstrate that they have secured private or philanthropic funding for the duration of their project.
-If the applicant is successful, we will match their donation by providing a 50% uplift on their funds, as well as delivering other supports such as training, impact measurement and capacity building.
+As part of the application requirements, we are asking applicants to demonstrate that they have secured private or philanthropic funding for the duration of this fund.
+If the applicant is successful, we will match their donation by providing match funding, including cash grants as well as other supports such as training, impact measurement and capacity building.

 Mental health is increasingly being recognised as an important health issue in Ireland.
 It is estimated poor mental health will affect one in four people over the course of their lives, with the onset often starting in childhood, adolescence, and early adulthood.
 The development of poor mental health in childhood, adolescence and early adulthood can have devastating impacts that may last over the course of a person’s lifetime.
 By promoting mental, emotional and social wellbeing, we can enable children and young people to fulfil their potential and cope with the challenges faced during this critical development period.